 - Thomas Edison helped in the development of “Kinetograph”, a motion picture camera, while much of the work was done by his employ W. K. L. Dickson.
 In 1891, Edison also invented a “Kinetoscope”, which is also called a peephole viewer.
 Via these devices, he played a key part in the development of motion pictures.

-- The birthplace of Thomas Edison was the Milan village in the Ohio state of United States.
+- The birthplace of Thomas Edison was the Milan village in the Ohio state of the United States.

 7. When Was Thomas Edison Born – Thomas Edison Birthday